-- " The Field Note Scale helps to quantify your preceptors coaching efforts for you in terms of your approach to a clinical or nonclinical activity, and your skills needed to manage this activity.
+" The Field Note Scale helps to quantify your coaching efforts for this resident in terms of their approach to a clinical or nonclinical activity, and their skills needed to manage this activity.
 As well, it suggest a purpose for Direct Observation at all stages of competence.
-It gives an indication of progress towards competence in managing this particular activity. - " Reflective Resident Field Notes (no preceptor input) are useful too.
-Having that preceptor work with you and collaborate on Field Notes is better.
+It gives an indication of progress towards competence in managing this particular activity.